Step 1: Prioritize Your Safety

 Step 4: Document the Scene (If Safe)

-If you’re physically able and it’s safe:
+If you’re physically able and it’s safe:- Take photos of:

 - All vehicles involved (damage, license plates)